 Luckily, you won’t recall the learning curve of motherhood and all of the times I royally screwed up this.
 Like the time, I did not pack an extra outfit, and you had to ride home from the shop in a diaper with snow blanketing the floor outside.
 Or the time that I forgot about your swimming class with dad on the day you’re an only child.

 Or all of the many times I failed you in small ways–losing my patience, allowing you to watch too much TV, prioritizing the incorrect items over my precious time with you–ways your lack of memory will whitewash over, never to be recalled.

 No, you won’t recognize these last 24 months, and I know it’s just all well.

-No, you won’t remember these last 18 months and I know it’s just as well.
-You will grow up to know nothing of life before your brother, that slightly smaller boy who tags along beside you, stealing away the toys you never knew were solely yours.
-You will never remember that you once had mommy and daddy all to yourself, that our attention was never split or compromised, which will, thankfully, protect you from jealousy over your brother’s arrival.
+You will develop to don’t know anything of life before your brother, that slightly smaller boy who tags along beside you, stealing away the toys you never knew were only yours.
+You won’t ever bear in mind that you once had daddy and mommy all to yourself, our focus was never split or compromised, which will, fortunately, protect you from jealousy over your brother’s arrival.

 It’s a fact that there was a procedure, after all, to our madness once we mapped out our family program and decided to have you both together so close together, even though my guilt keeps me from remembering that.
 You won’t remember anything of life before this moment when your brother came into our lives.
 It is a clean slate, a fresh start for a family of four.

 But that’s why I am here: since I will.
 I remember it all–every second.
 I will remember for us both.